igomez10/falsePost/README.md

 # falsePost
-A tool to make unlimited posts to regular uniandes phishing sites
+Generate fake user data and make unlmited posts to common uniandes phishing sites

 ## How to get it
 ### Install "request" package dependency ⬇️